Masterhazi/WWE-player-performance-predictive-analysis/README.md

 # 🤼 WWE Match Outcome Predictor

-> Bringing AI to the squared circle — because wrestling analytics just got a whole lot smarter.
+> Bringing AI to the squared circle — because wrestling analytics just got a whole lot smarter, and lemme know if you catch the COD reference ;-)

 ---